btlindert/actant-1/sleep/README.md

 front of the counts time series and update the plot.
 The bed times, sleep times, wake times, and out of bed times will be plotted with a line.

-![Consensus sleep diary](/img/csd.png "Consensus sleep diary")
+![Consensus sleep diary](/img/csd.png "Consensus sleep diary") Figure 3: Consensus Sleep Diary window.

 ## Estimated sleep variables

 A description of each of the calculated sleep variables is given below.
 The actual formulas for calculating the sleep variables can be found at the end of the `actant_oakley.m` script.

-![Sleep variables](/img/sleepvars.png "Sleep variables")
+![Sleep variables](/img/sleepvars.png "Sleep variables") Figure 4: Graphical representation of some of the (calculated) sleep parameters.
+The black arrows indicate the time points from which the algorithm starts to estimate sleep onset or final wake time (if `SNOOZE = ON`).

 ### CSD: In bed time
-The time the subject gets into bed, as filled out in the consensus sleep diary.
+The time the subject gets into bed, as filled out in the consensus sleep diary (Figure 4).

 ### CSD: Lights off time
 The time the subject switches off the lights or starts to try to fall asleep, as filled out in the consensus sleep diary.